icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 airfoil section and should not be applied to airfoils of thickness ratios greatly different from 12 percent.
-Because, however, the present airfoil model is of 12-percent thickness, the magnitude and trend of the aerodynamic changes caused by the protuberance s of reference 4 are believed to be generally similar to those expected for an NACA 651-212 airfoil section.__
+Because, however, the present airfoil model is of 12-percent thickness, the magnitude and trend of the aerodynamic changes caused by the protuberances of reference 4 are believed to be generally similar to those expected for an NACA 651-212 airfoil section.__
 On the basis of this assumption, some of the data presented in reference 4 are replotted in figure 40 in terms of the percentage of drag increase as